 - Fry until the Litti turns golden brown and attains a crispy texture on the outside.
 This should take around 4-5 minutes.

-- Remove the Fried Litti from the oil using a slotted spoon and place them on a plate lined with paper towels to absorb excess oil.
+- Remove the Fried Litti from the oil with a slotted spoon and put them on a plate lined with paper towels to absorb excess oil.

 Step 5: Serving Fried Litti

-- Once the Fried Litti has cooled slightly, serve them while they are still warm and crispy.
+- Serve Fried Litti once it cools a little while still warm and crispy.

-- To complete the experience, serve the Fried Litti with the traditional chokha, as explained in the “Tawa Litti” article above.
+- To round off the experience, serve the Fried Litti with the chokha described in the “Tawa Litti” article above.